kbegiedza/kbegiedza.github.io/tutorials/_posts/2022-11-13-git-push-with-automatic-upstream-setup.md

 I have seen countless times how (not only) junior developers are trying to push their new branch with git CLI typically it would look like this:

-Josh stopped codding, test are green, as fast as possible, he is typing `git push` and hits enter.
+Josh stopped coding, test are green, as fast as possible, he is typing `git push` and hits enter.
 Suddenly this message with some magic command occurs:

 ```